Easy DIY Halloween Candy Jar Craft

 Step Five: Fill with candy and enjoy!

 What color paint would you choose?
 What candy would you fill your DIY Halloween Candy Jar Craft with?
-I would love to hear!
+I would love to hear your choices!

 Unfinished Candlesticks 6-3/4 Inch, Unfinished Wooden Candlestick Holder – Bag of 2FolkArt Color Shift Acrylic Paint in Assorted Colors (4 oz), 5196 Black FlashHomeford Clear Acrylic Apothecary Candy Jar, 4-Inch (3-Piece)Aleene’s 8 oz.
 Original Tacky GlueFiskars 8 Inch Softgrip Scissors Straight, Stainless Steel (01-004761J)DUOQU 24 Yards 3/8Skittles Original Candy, 54 ounce bagBrachs Classic Candy Corn 22 Ounce Bag, Made With Real HoneyM&M’S Milk Chocolate Candy Party Size 42-Ounce Bag